OpenCilk/www.opencilk.org/CONTRIBUTING.md

 As much as possible, content is written in markdown.
 (We have not yet selected an official dialect.)
 The generator is programmed to recognize a few shortcodes that we have created specifically for this site, which are described at the end of this document.

+## Production and staging

+The site is hosted by Netlify, which provides an alternate URL https://sage-licorice-6da44d.netlify.app/ for viewing this site, in addition to our custom domain https://www.opencilk.org, which visitors typically use.
+These two URLs both show the `main` branch of this repository.

+Edits to the site should initially be made to the `staging` branch.
+Netlify deploys those commits to a special staging URL: https://staging--sage-licorice-6da44d.netlify.app/.
+When commits are ready to be published on the production site, they are merged with the `main` branch.

+For both `staging` and `main`, commits automatically trigger a rebuild, which usually takes 2-3 minutes to deploy.

 ## Making simple changes

-To suggest a simple change to the website, you can navigate to the page with the content you think should be changed, and edit it.
+To suggest a simple change to the website, you can navigate to the `staging` branch of the page with the content you think should be changed, and edit it.
 (Here are [instructions for editing on GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).)
 You will be prompted to fork the repo (if you haven't already) and then open a Pull Request.
-Once your Pull Request is merged, you should see your changes show up on the website in a few minutes.
+Once your Pull Request is merged with `staging`, you should see your changes show up on https://staging--sage-licorice-6da44d.netlify.app/ in a few minutes.

 ## Tracking work in progress